Panchodelis/Voron-Trident-Bed-Front-Cover-with-LED-Logo/README.md

 - Easy to install and remove.
 - Can slightly help maintain **bed temperature stability** when printing with **open doors** or in **cooler environments**.
 - ⚠️⚠️⚠️ Designed for a Voron Trident 250 mm with a 10 mm aluminum build plate (LDO kit).
-  Other configurations (e.g., 8 mm plate or 300 mm machines) are untested.
+  Other configurations (e.g., 8 mm plate or 300 mm and 350mm machines) are untested.
   I will update compatibility as users report results — feedback appreciated!

 ## ✅ Tested Configurations